nithilan-alt-f4/adler/README.md

 i needed a autoclicker..... i made a autoclicker thats it.. its just a autoclicker

-i needed it so i made it
+you need a autocliker??

-you want my autocliker??
+you want MY autocliker??

-you like this autoclicker???
+you likee my autoclicker???
 # KEEP IT BRO KEEEEEEEEEEEEEEEEEEEEEEEEPPP ITT